 Stop Hurting and Start Healing Today

 So what are you waiting for?
 If you’re ready to get closure, find peace and move on with your life, call us at 416-556-4068 and schedule your free consultation at our office in downtown Toronto.
-If you're from out of town, no problem: We also do telephone consultations.
+We also offer telephone consultations if you are unable to come to our office.